"""

 request_params["reasoning"]["summary"] = self.valves.REASON_SUMMARY

-while tool_round <= MAX_ROUNDS:
+while tool_call_count <= self.valves.MAX_TOOL_CALLS:

-print("[DEBUG] About to call OpenAI with input_messages:")
+print("[DEBUG] Calling OpenAI API with the following input_messages:")

 print(json.dumps(input_messages, indent=2, default=str))